codepath/android_guides/Working-with-Input-Views.md

 DateTimerPicker and MaterialDateTimePicker are both forks from the original Android open source datetime picker located [here](https://android.googlesource.com/platform/frameworks/opt/datetimepicker/).
 MaterialDateTimePicker however does not use the Support Fragment Manager for reasons stated [here](https://github.com/wdullaer/MaterialDateTimePicker#why-not-use-supportdialogfragment), so if you need it in your project, you will need to download the original source, create a separate project, and modify the [import statements](https://android.googlesource.com/platform/frameworks/opt/datetimepicker/+/master/src/com/android/datetimepicker/date/DatePickerDialog.java#21).

-Using one of these should make selecting dates and times much easier.
-See [this list of picker libraries](https://android-arsenal.com/tag/27) for alternatives.

 ### Checkboxes